Cornwallis in Ireland: French invasion

 French support for Irish independence waned after the death of Lazare Hoche, one of its main proponents, and the driving force behind the 1796 invasion attempt.
 Napoleon considered an invasion of Great Britain in late 1797 and early 1798, but dropped the idea in February 1798 after seeing the poor condition of the navy.
 Napoleon instead chose to begin an expedition to Malta and Egypt in May, shortly before the Irish rebellion erupted.
 However, Wolfe Tone and other Irish dissidents in France managed to extract some assistance from the French Directory.

 Cornwallis did not directly involve himself in military matters until the unexpected arrival on 22 August of French troops at Killala Bay in County Mayo, an area that had not seen much rebellious activity.
 A fleet of three ships had sailed from Rochefort in early August, carrying General Jean Humbert and over 1,000 French troops, pursuant to a plan that also included 3,000 troops to sail from Brest.
 When they landed, Humbert relatively quickly raised several hundred poorly disciplined recruits to join him, and began moving south.

 News of Humbert's landing reached Dublin two days later.
 Cornwallis, fearing their presence would encourage renewed uprisings, stepped in to direct military matters.
 He despatched General Lake to oversee the defences at Castlebar, where Humbert appeared to be heading, with orders to avoid a confrontation until he had sufficient strength.
 On the morning of 27 August, Lake's force was routed in the "races of Castlebar".
 Most of the fleeing defenders ended up at Tuam, some 30 mi from Castlebar, where Cornwallis went the next day with reinforcements.
 To bolster the forces, he reduced the garrisons at Dublin and Wexford significantly.
-Despite building a sizeable force (estimated at about 10,000), Cornwallis was concerned about the quality of these forces, which included sizeable militia and yeomanry whose reliability in combat was uncertain.
+Despite building a sizeable force (estimated at 10,000), Cornwallis was concerned about the quality of these forces, which included sizeable militia and yeomanry whose reliability in combat was uncertain.
 He also had to deal with their behaviour: actions of plunder and violence against locals in the early stages of the campaign prompted him to issue orders threatening immediate execution for soldiers caught stealing, and called on officers "to assist him in stopping the licentious behavior of the troops".